ASSOCIATION of GRAIN REGULATORY OFFICIALS GRAIN WAREHOUSE MODEL LAW

 (c) Except in case of sale or other disposition of a commodity in lawful enforcement of the warehouse operator’s lien or on the warehouse operator’s lawful termination of storage, conditioning, shipping, or handling agreements, or except as permitted by regulations of the regulatory body when necessary to effectuate the purposes of the Act:

-(1) Every person who delivers any commodity out of a warehouse for which a a license has been issued, knowing that a negotiable receipt, the negotiation of which would transfer the right of possession of such commodity is outstanding and uncancelled, with obtaining the possession of such receipt at or before the time of such delivery shall be subject to a fine established by the regulatory body or to imprisonment as established by the courts, or to both; and
+(1) Every person who delivers any commodity out of a warehouse for which a license has been issued, knowing that a negotiable receipt, the negotiation of which would transfer the right of possession of such commodity is outstanding and uncancelled, with obtaining the possession of such receipt at or before the time of such delivery shall be subject to a fine established by the regulatory body or to imprisonment as established by the courts, or to both; and

 (2) Any person who delivers any commodity out of a warehouse for which a license has been issued, knowingly that a non-negotiable receipt or ticket is outstanding and uncancelled, without the prior written approval of the person lawfully entitled to delivery under such non-negotiable receipt or ticket and without such delivery being shown on the appropriate records of the warehouse operator, shall be subject to a fine as established by the regulatory body or imprisonment as established by the court, or to both.

-(d) Every person who fraudulently issues or aids in fraudulently issuing a receipt or ticket knowing that it contains any false statement, and every person who issues receipt for commodities owned solely or jointly by himself and does no state the fact of such ownership in such receipt, shall be subject to a fine established by the regulatory body or to imprisonment as established by the courts, or to both.
+(d) Every person who fraudulently issues or aids in fraudulently issuing a receipt or ticket knowing that it contains any false statement, and every person who issues a receipt for commodities owned solely or jointly by himself and does no state the fact of such ownership in such receipt, shall be subject to a fine established by the regulatory body or to imprisonment as established by the courts, or to both.

-(e) Every person who deposits commodities to which he has no title, or upon which there is a lien or mortgage, and who takes for such commodities a negotiable receipt which he afterwards negotiates for value with intent to deceive and without disclosing his want of title or the existence of the lien or mortgage, and every person who changes any receipt or ticket subsequent to issuance except for notaction by the warehouse operator of partial delivery, shall be subject to a fine established by the regulatory body or to imprisonment as established by the courts, or to both.
+(e) Every person who deposits commodities to which he has no title, or upon which there is a lien or mortgage, and who takes for such commodities a negotiable receipt which he afterward negotiates for value with intent to deceive and without disclosing his want of title or the existence of the lien or mortgage, and every person who changes any receipt or ticket subsequent to issuance except for notation by the warehouse operator of partial delivery, shall be subject to a fine established by the regulatory body or to imprisonment as established by the courts, or to both.

-SECTION 34.
-Deposit of Fees.
 All fees received by the regulatory body under the Act shall be deposited to the appropriation available to the regulatory body, or to a dedicated fund available without fiscal year limitation, and shall be available to the regulatory body in the administration of this Act.

 (b) Such bond shall: